mustafaturan/monoton/README.md

 func init() {
 	// Fetch your node id from a config server or generate from MAC/IP address node := uint(1)
-	monoton.Configure(sequencer.NewMillisecond(), node)
+	// Configure monoton with a sequencer and the node monoton.Configure(sequencer.NewMillisecond(), node)
 }